AnujR17/BikeDashboardAnalysis/gt650/README.md

   ## Features

-  - **Ignition Control**: Press "I" to toggle ignition on/off
-    - Dashboard stays visible but engine sound is disabled when ignition is off
-    - Throttle is disabled when ignition is off
-    - Speed resets to 0 when ignition is turned off
   - **Realistic Engine Sound**: Uses the `videoplayback-[AudioTrimmer.com].m4a` audio file for authentic engine revving
   - **Dynamic Audio**: Sound adjusts based on:
     - Speed and gear (RPM calculation)